Field work

 Broadcast-grade media engineering

-A fully automated media platform: self-healing acquisition pipelines with import watchdogs (the failure mode that once filled a 492 GB volume now has a governor), GPU-accelerated transcoding, artwork pipelines, and a faithful recreation of early-2000s cable television — daypart-accurate schedules, era-correct commercial breaks — streamed as live TV.
+A fully automated media platform: self-healing acquisition pipelines with import watchdogs that keep storage from ever filling, GPU-accelerated transcoding, artwork pipelines, and a faithful recreation of early-2000s cable television — daypart-accurate schedules, era-correct commercial breaks — streamed as live TV.
 Plus a custom visual discovery app for the "nothing to watch" problem.

 Maintenance Planner — from chaos to calendar

-The bridge between "the system found 216 problems" and "here is this month's maintenance calendar."
-The planner classifies findings per host, decides reboot-then-upgrade versus targeted patching, sequences work so cluster quorum and the gateway never go down together, and books the windows into a shared calendar.
-Cybersecurity findings are just its first input source.
+The bridge between "the system found hundreds of problems" and "here is this month's maintenance calendar."
+The planner classifies findings per host, decides reboot-then-upgrade versus targeted patching, sequences work so critical services never go down together, and books the windows into a shared calendar.
+Security findings are just its first input source.

 PRJ-009 · you're in it